Guía de bordado (ES)

 Materials

 Please use recycled materials, especially the fabrics in your project.
 We all have old clothes at home that need to be repurposed and kept out of landfill.
 If you run out of thread that’s trickier to get repurposed, but please please, only used recycled fabrics and buttons!
 Please do not buy fabric because that would undermine the meaning of this collective installation for nature and the common good.
-You can read more about the environmental and social implications of the textile industry here and here or you could get a pdf of Loved Clothes Last by FashionRevolution here (for whatever you can pay).

 Step 1 – choosing your background fabric